-Noise and general activity during Shell and Statoil's proposed open water marine and seismic surveys have the potential to impact marine mammals hunted by Native Alaskans.
+Noise and general activity during the proposed open-water marine and seismic surveys by Shell, TGS, and SAE may have the potential to impact marine mammals hunted by Native Alaskans.
 In the case of cetaceans, the most common reaction to anthropogenic sounds (as noted previously in this document) is avoidance of the ensonified area.
 In the case of bowhead whales, this often means that the animals divert from their normal migratory path by several kilometers.
 Additionally, vessel presence in the vicinity of traditional hunting areas could negatively impact a hunt.